temporalio/documentation/docs-src/clusters/how-to-set-up-cassandra-visibility-store.md

 ---

 You can set Cassandra as your [Visibility store](/concepts/what-is-visibility).

-Verify [supported versions](#supported-versions) before you proceed.
+Verify [supported versions](#supported-databases) before you proceed.

 Advanced Visibility is not supported with Cassandra.
-To enable Advanced Visibility features, use any of the supported databases, such as MySQL, PostgreSQL, SQLite, or Elasticsearch as your .
+To enable Advanced Visibility features, use any of the supported databases, such as MySQL, PostgreSQL, SQLite, or Elasticsearch, as your Advanced Visibility store.
-We recommend using Elasticsearch for any Temporal Cluster setup that handles more than a few Workflow Executions, as it takes on the request load on the Visibility store and helps optimize performance.
+We recommend using Elasticsearch for any Temporal Cluster setup that handles more than a few Workflow Executions because it supports the request load on the Visibility store and helps optimize performance.

 **Persistence configuration**